Thursday, December 31, 2009

 Headline 1: "Children's increased desire to eat sweets has entrenched biological roots, with new research explaining their preference for sugary foods could be linked to actual growth".
 Study link.

+Simply stated, when children are growing they crave sweet foods but this stops in the adolescent years.
 The authors observed a change in sugar preference among adolescents and concluded that "the change in sugar preference from high to low during adolescence appears to be associated with the cessation of growth".

 My inner thoughts.....